Upon graduation, you will be a mechanical and electrical specialist.

 This course is for you if you have a desire to enhance your current knowledge-base and specialise in the area of mechanical and electrical quantity surveying.
 You will have a strong academic and/or professional background in the built environment, with direct experience of quantity surveying processes enabling you to build on the experience you already have.
 Strong leadership, communication and organisational skills are needed.

-If you’re studying by distance learning, you’ll enjoy access to an internet-based learning environment backed-up by intensive tutor support.
+Studying by distance learning, you’ll enjoy access to an internet-based learning environment backed-up by intensive tutor support.
 Weekly online tutorials are led by tutors with student interaction.
 Our online repository of learning material enables you to undertake self-directed study at your own convenience.
 Learning is driven by real-world problems with application to your workplace and job role.

 You will be assessed through: